Funding4HomeCare

 What happens after the money is in your account?
 If you have a question about your payments or want to discuss future funding, you should be able to reach a real person who can help.
 Good customer support is a sign of a company that values its clients as partners.
 Before committing, check out their reviews and see what other business owners say about their service.
 A great provider will offer ongoing support and be available to answer your questions.
 You’re not just looking for a one-time transaction; you’re building a relationship with a financial partner who can help your agency thrive.

-Calculating the True Cost of a Cash Advance
+What’s the True Cost of a Business Cash Advance?

 When you’re looking at getting a cash advance, it’s important to understand exactly how much it will cost.
 The calculation is different from a traditional bank loan.
 Instead of a complicated interest rate, a cash advance uses a simple, upfront factor rate.
 This means you know the total repayment amount from day one, making it much easier to budget.
 The true cost comes down to three key things: the factor rate, how repayment works, and any extra fees.
 A good provider will be transparent about all of these details, helping you make a confident financial decision for your home care agency.